vikkasyousaf/Helloworld/ES vs AWS.md

 |   						            | Store SMB 			           		   |

-List of all plugins and integration for version 6.4, It also include community plugins:
+List of all plugins and integration for version 6.4, It also include community plugins and external tools that make it easier to work with ES:
 [Elasticsearch Plugins](https://www.elastic.co/guide/en/elasticsearch/plugins/6.4/index.html)